Home

 • Mayonnaise Conditioner: massage mayonnaise into hair, coating every strand.
 Cover hair with plastic bag for 15 minutes, then rinse with warm water.

-• Henna Treatment: Pour 1/2 cup of boiling water over 1/4 cup of colourless henna and 2 teaspoons of honey.
+• Henna Treatment: Pour 1/2 cup of boiling water over 1/4 cup of colorless henna and 2 teaspoons of honey.
 Let sit a few minutes to thicken.
 Coat each strand of hair, cover with a plastic bag and wrap with a warm towel.
 Shampoo after 1 hour.

 • Conditioner: Mix 1 egg yolk, 1 small container of yogurt and 1 tablespoon of honey.
 Apply to hair, wrap in towel for 15 minutes, then rinse.

-• Alternative Moisturizers and conditioners: egg yolk, milk, yogurt, safflower oil (for light moisturizing), olive oil (for dry skin or hair), water, oatmeal, jojoba oil.
+• Alternative Moisturizers and conditioners: egg yolk, milk, yogurt, safflower oil (for light moisturizing), olive oil (for dry skin or hair), water, oatmeal, Jojoba oil.

 Home-made Depilatories for Hair Removal